Some House Republicans threaten Trump’s ‘big, beautiful’ budget and tax cut bill ahead of floor vote

-WASHINGTON (AP) — With a shove from President Donald Trump, House Republicans had hoped to hoist their budget framework to approval late Wednesday, but conservative GOP holdouts continued to have grave misgivings over allowing trillions of dollars in tax breaks without deep spending cuts.
+WASHINGTON (AP) — With a shove from President Donald Trump, House Republicans were working to hoist their budget framework to approval late Wednesday, trying to flip conservative GOP holdouts who had raised grave misgivings over allowing trillions of dollars in tax breaks without deeper spending cuts.

-Speaker Mike Johnson is almost daring the Republican hardliners to defy Trump and risk upending what the president calls the "big, beautiful bill," which is central to his agenda of tax cuts, mass deportations and a smaller federal government.
-The GOP speaker cannot afford many defections from his slim majority, thanks to unified Democratic opposition.
+Speaker Mike Johnson almost dared the Republican hardliners to defy Trump and risk upending what the president calls the "big, beautiful bill," which is central to his agenda of tax cuts, mass deportations and a smaller federal government.
+The GOP speaker cannot afford many defections from his slim majority, when faced with unified Democratic opposition.

 “Stop grandstanding!”
 Trump had admonished Republicans during a black-tie fundraising dinner at the National Building Museum Tuesday night.